Zane-Dev14/TextToSpeech/README.md

-# TextToSpeech\n
+# TextToSpeech
-#This is a TTS-Web based app.
+This is a TTS-Web based app.\n
-#To run the app, clone the repo to your local dir
+To run the app, clone the repo to your local dir
-#Then install pyttsx3,flask via pip3
+Then install pyttsx3,flask via pip3
-#Then run app.py
+Then run app.py